an0rak-dev/workbook/blog/content/project/avatar.md

 ### 06-16-2022

 Display shader and root signature are done, now I'll check to create the Pipeline State Object.
-This things seems to be important in DirectX12, so I'll dive on the purpose of this concept.
+This thing seems to be important in DirectX12, so I'll dive on the purpose of this concept.

 --